Video shows NYPD officers fatally shoot man in front of his family. His loved ones want them fired.

 "Each year, the NYPD receives more than nine million calls for service, approximately 155,000 of which are emergency calls involving people in the throes of an emotional or mental health crisis.
 Less than 1 percent of those calls result in police using any form of force; even fewer encounters result in the use of deadly physical force.
 We continually seek to improve how we respond to requests for assistance, and we acknowledge that there is much work to be done.
 New Yorkers expect and deserve nothing less."

+"A man with scissors charging family members or the officers, that is an absolute... appropriate use of deadly force to stop that threat," he said.

-Mental health experts tell CBS New York this is an example of why social workers and EMTs should be responding to more mental health calls.
-The NYPD says police rarely use force during mental health emergencies, but they acknowledge there is much work to be done to improve how they respond to calls for assistance.
+Mental health experts, however, say this shooting is an example of why social workers and EMTs should be responding to more mental health calls.

+"There was absolutely no reason for the NYPD to murder Win Rozario," said Loyda Colón, executive director of the Justice Committee.

+"Yes, they are doing what they're trained to do, but they're not being trained properly, and that's the issue," said Matt Shapiro, senior director of government affairs with the National Alliance on Mental Illness in New York state.
+"It's not just what they're saying, it's how they're saying it.
+So yelling at him right away.
+I mean, as soon as they saw him with his mother, they were yelling, instead of saying, 'Ma'am, can you help us calm your son down?'"